-The VRdirect Studio is a free software that lets you create and publish your own professional interactive 360° experiences.
-The VRdirect Studio is available for Windows and Mac.
-It is an easy-to-use drag & drop editor.
-In fact, the usage is so intuitive you can create interactive 360° experiences within minutes.
-We have created a complete tutorial on how to use our Studio so you can convince yourselves.
+VRdirect Studio is a software that lets you create and publish your own professional interactive 360°/VR projects.
+VRdirect Studio is available for Windows and Mac.
+It is an easy-to-use drag & drop editor that lets you create interactive 360° projects within minutes.
+We have created a complete tutorial on how to use our Studio so you can convince yourself:

 And this is it.
-You have just created an interactive VR experience that you can show to everybody locally, just by using free resources.
+You have just created an interactive VR project that you can show to your audience, just by using free resources.
 Isn’t that amazing?
 We think so too.

 If you have any questions regarding your Virtual Reality projects, feel free to contact us anytime!